56 congress

 Introduced in Senate

-On January 9, 1959, during the 1st Session of the 86th Congress, Democrat Representative Morgan M. Moulder of Missouri (D-MO) introduced H.R.
-1868 in the House Committee on Interior and Insular Affairs.
-This status bill granted independence to Puerto Rico.
+On September 14, 1959, during the 1st Session of the 86th Congress, Democrat Senator James E. Murray of Montana (D-MT) introduced S. 2708 in the Senate Committee on Interior and Insular Affairs.
+H.R.
+9234 accompanied this bill.
+This bill provided amendments to “compact” adopted between the United States and Puerto Rico under the terms of the Commonwealth Constitution of Puerto Rico.

 86th Congress